Kaepernick says he's completing $1 million donation pledge

 (CNN)Back when he was playing for the San Francisco 49ers -- and protesting by kneeling during the National Anthem -- Colin Kaepernick said he would donate $1 million plus all the proceeds of his jersey sales from the 2016 season to organizations working in oppressed communities.

-On Tuesday, the ex-49ers quarterback said he is making his final $100,000 donation to complete his pledge.
-He is set to make an announcement Wednesday on where that money will go.
+Golden State Warriors star Kevin Durant has made a matching $10,000 donation.

+"KD, thank you so much, brother, for continuing to uplift and empower our communities," Kaepernick said in a video posted to his Twitter account.
+"We love and appreciate you."

-The athlete became a lightning rod in 2016 when he refused to stand during the National Anthem, protesting what he believes are racial injustices and ongoing police brutality in the United States.
+Kaepernick became a lightning rod in 2016 when he refused to stand during the National Anthem, protesting what he believes are racial injustices and ongoing police brutality in the United States.
 He drew fierce criticism from some by kneeling but also inspired other athletes -- from elementary schools to professional leagues -- to join his movement.

 In March, Kaepernick opted out of his 49ers contract and became a free agent.
 No NFL team signed him.
 Kaepernick filed a grievance against the NFL in October, accusing it of collusion.